davidfraser/rinkhals/README.txt

 You lose if you end a night with no chickens left.

-Depending on the game length you select, you win if you survive for two weeks, three months or until you have chopped down all the trees in the forest and caused the complete extinction of the fox population.

 Chickens only lay eggs in henhouses, and must stay on the egg for 2 days to hatch a new chicken.
 Chickens that hatch in already full henhouses are moved to just outside.
 If there is no space outside, they die immediately from overcrowding.

+The the length of the game and the conditions required to win depend on the chosen level.
+The instructions for the level will be shown at the bottom of the instructions screen.

 DEPENDENCIES